apache/incubator-kie-kogito-pipelines/README.md

 Build execution is performed using the [`github-action-chain`](https://github.com/kiegroup/github-action-build-chain) action that automatically performs cross repo builds.

+We are additionally using [`composite actions`](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to centralized most common steps used by the different Kogito repositories' jobs.
+You can check the different kind of composite actions we have available at [`.ci/actions` folder](https://github.com/kiegroup/kogito-pipelines/tree/main/.ci/actions).

-After the build, test results are parsed and logged using the [`action-surefire-report`](https://github.com/ScaCap/action-surefire-report) action (actually we are using a forked version until this [PR #56](https://github.com/ScaCap/action-surefire-report/pull/56) will be accepted).
+After the build, test results are parsed and logged using the [`action-surefire-report`](https://github.com/ScaCap/action-surefire-report) action.

 Additional notes about `kogito-runtimes` build: this repo requires a full downstream build of all the repositories so to minimize disk usage and execution time the repo has been configured to use multiple jobs in parallel, one for each repo.
 This means that instead of a single `ci-pr.yaml` file, there are four of them: `runtimes-pr.yaml`, `optaplanner-pr.yaml`, `apps-pr.yaml` and `examples-pr.yaml`.
 For each of them all upstream repos are just compiled without test execution.